andrewufrank/daino/README.md

     There are changes
         - uniformBase
         - uniform-strings
+        - uniform-pandoc (only debug output)
 ## test with testsite
 - move to ssg
-- cabal run ssgbake -- -t
+- cabal run ssgbake -- -t (this can be repeated)
 - cd docs/site/baked
-- python3 -m http.server 3000
+- python3 -m http.server 3000 (once after reboot)
-- localhost:3000
+- in browser: localhost:3000

 ## run on myhomepage (in the folder)